Methacholine Challenge Test Kit

 Every batch of our Methacholine Challenge Kits undergoes rigorous testing to verify the contents of each syringe for sterility, potency, and endotoxin limits.

-- Stability studies have allowed us to provide extended Beyond Use Dating (BUD), virtually eliminating wasted doses.
+- Stability studies have allowed us to provide extended Beyond Use Dating (BUD) and room temperature storage, virtually eliminating wasted doses.

 Methacholine Challenge Test Kit Concentrations (3 mL per Syringe)